steeleprice/typedefs/TUTORIAL_INSTALL.md

 ## 2. Get elba

-For this tutorial we are going to build the project using the [elba package manager](ELBA).
+For this tutorial we are going to build the project using the [elba package manager][ELBA].
-The main page ([https://github.com/elba/elba/](ELBA)) contains the instruction to install elba on your system.
+The main page ( [https://github.com/elba/elba/][ELBA] ) contains the instruction to install elba on your system.

+The easiest way to install is to use the pre-built binary and add it to your path.

+The prebuilt binary can be found on the [release page](https://github.com/elba/elba/releases)

 ## 3. Compile and install

 Once your copy of the repo is downloaded go into its directory (using `cd typedefs` for example) and you can now compile the project using

 ```sh
 elba install
 ```

 This will download all the dependencies and compile the project.
 The last line printed should be something like

 ```sh
 done!
 1 binaries installed into ~/.elba/bin [54.81s]